matomo-org/developer-documentation/docs/generated/master/Piwik/ArchiveProcessor.md

 Constants
 ---------

-This abstract class defines the following constants:
+This class defines the following constants:

 - [`DONE_OK`](#DONE_OK) &mdash; Flag stored at the end of the archiving
 - [`DONE_ERROR`](#DONE_ERROR) &mdash; Flag stored at the start of the archiving When requesting an Archive, we make sure that non-finished archive are not considered valid